arifadli/Exploratory-Data-Analysis/Earthquake Research/README.md

 5. Count Number earthquake each grid
 6. Statistical Description of Earthquake Events

+The Modified Mercalli (MM) Intensity Scale is used in the United States.
+Based on Giuseppe Mercalli's Mercalli intensity scale of 1902, the modified 1931 scale is composed of increasing levels of intensity that range from observable quake impacts from light shaking to catastrophic destruction.
+Roman numerals report intensity.

+An earthquake intensity scale consists of a series of critical responses, including people awakening, furniture movement, damage to chimneys, and destruction.
 <table class="fullTable" width="100%"><thead><tr><th width="20%">Intensity</th>
 <th width="20%">Shaking</th>
 <th width="60%">Description/Damage</th>